HomeBlogBilateral vs. Unilateral Occupational Hearing Loss: Clinical Patterns and Employer Implications

 Classical NIHL: the bilateral symmetric pattern

-Noise-induced hearing loss follows a characteristic audiometric pattern: bilateral sensorineural loss, symmetric between ears (within approximately 10–15 dB), with a notch at 4 kHz on pure-tone audiometry.
-The 4 kHz notch reflects the resonance characteristics of the external auditory canal and the metabolic vulnerability of outer hair cells at the cochlear location corresponding to this frequency.
-As exposure accumulates, the notch deepens and broadens toward 3 and 6 kHz, eventually affecting speech frequencies with severe prolonged exposure.
-Bilateral symmetry is expected because noise exposure in industrial settings is typically diffuse — both ears receive similar exposure.
+Noise-induced hearing loss follows a characteristic audiometric pattern: bilateral sensorineural loss, symmetric between ears (within approximately 10–15 dB), with a notch at 4 kHz.
+As exposure accumulates, the notch deepens and broadens toward 3 and 6 kHz.
+Bilateral symmetry is expected because industrial noise exposure is typically diffuse.
 Marked asymmetry is a red flag.

 Pattern FeatureClassical NIHLAtypical / Concerning